Semrush Pricing (2026) — Which Plan is Best for You?

 • wish to analyse data outside of Semrush using Google Data Studio.

-Semrush Business — $499.95 per month
+Semrush Advanced — $549 per month

-Depending on the size of your organisation, you may be able to use ‘Semrush Guru’ to handle SEO work for a few clients — but realistically, if you have a large client roster, or need to manage SEO for a significant number of websites, you’re going to be best off with a Semrush Business plan, which lets you work on up to 40 projects at once.
+But realistically, if you have a large client roster, or need to manage SEO for a significant number of websites, you’re going to be better off with the Semrush Advanced plan.
+This lets you work on up to 40 projects at once, albeit at quite a high cost — $549 per month.

-• API access — this gives you access to most of Semrush APIs (application programming interfaces), allowing you to integrate Semrush into your own applications, widgets and dashboards; or visualize Semrush data via your own custom interface.
+• API access — this gives you access to most of Semrush APIs (application programming interfaces), allowing you to integrate Semrush into your own applications, widgets, and dashboards, or visualize Semrush data via your own custom interface.

 • The Share of Voice metric — this lets you know the ratio of traffic received to the sum of volumes of your tracked keywords.

-Is ‘Semrush Business’ right for me?
+Is Semrush Advanced right for me?

-‘Semrush Business’ is appropriate for users who:
+The Semrush Advanced plan is appropriate for users who:

 • need to manage SEO for a lot of websites or clients simultaneously (SEO agencies etc.)